- Sample Ballot for USD 464 Election

 - For questions regarding the County's ADA accessibility contact the Human Resources Department.

 Leavenworth (County) , Tonganoxie

-Leavenworth County Seeks Participants for Comprehensive Plan Public Engagement Process
+County Commission Encourages Residents to Participate in Comprehensive Plan Public Engagement Process

 A Bond Election for Unified School District #464 (Tonganoxie) is scheduled for September 5, 2019.

 Please make sure your voter registration is updated if you moved or changed your name.

 Below are the important dates for voter registration: